patoi/tw-zen-plugin/README.md

 - `zen-pop-up` content moves up with fade-in
 - `zen-from-left` content moves from left to right with fade-in
 - `zen-from-right` content moves from right to left with fade-in
-- `zen-spin-forever` constantly rotating content
+- `zen-pause zen-spin-forever` constantly rotating content

 For example: